ashwinravi1259/docs-test-fork/docs/integrations/aa/pimlico.md

 ### 5. Get a Lit Relay Server API Key
 Checking in!
 If you didn't complete the pre-req of getting a Lit relay key, you can get it by filling out this [form](https://forms.gle/RNZYtGYTY9BcD9MEA) and the Lit development team will get back to you shortly.

-You can also ping the Lit developement team on [Discord](https://litgateway.com/discord) once you fill out the form.
+You can also ping the Lit development team on [Discord](https://litgateway.com/discord) once you fill out the form.

 ### 6. Mint a PKPs through Lit Protocol